terryweiss/maker/BUILD.md

 |---|---|
 | Description | Recipes for creating ts technical docs
 | TYPEDOC-CONFIG-FILE | The typedocs config file
+| DOCS-OUT | The directory where the docs will be generated.
+This is the build dependency
+| HTML-DOCS-DIR | The directory where to place HTML documentation.
+If blank, it will not be generated
+| MD-DOCS-DIR | The directory where to place markdown documentation.
+If blank, it will not be generated

 make[1]: Leaving directory '/mnt/e/workspace/makes'